dustintrummer-ui/ohio-deer-harvest-dashboard/README.md

 Side note: This has became a way bigger undertaking than I originally thought.
 Just one year of harvest data took longer than I thought.
 Orginally thought of doing a 10 year average but shifted to 3 year and updated the project.

 Analyze:
+All 3 harvest data years are in there.
+Getting some clear pictures of lead counties and time periods.
+None of which are surprising.
+What I am going to do is help my outfitter pick 3 counties to start in.
+Give him his 5 premium week hunts and 5 to avoid.
+After we have that.
+I will go back and check weather patterns against those weeks historically and give predictions for weather to expect.